What Cron Is and Why Server Administrators Rely on It

 */15 * * * * /usr/bin/php /var/www/html/yourdomain.co.uk/cron.php

-Environment Variables and PATH Issues
+Environment Variables and PATH Considerations

-Always use absolute paths in cron commands to avoid issues.
+Always use absolute paths in cron commands to avoid PATH resolution issues.
 Instead of relying on system PATH lookups, specify the full path to commands and scripts.
 Alternatively, you can set the PATH variable at the top of your crontab:

 PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin